Hywel Bennett: Career

 Bennett debuted on stage in the role of Ophelia in a Queen's Theatre production of Hamlet in 1959.
 He continued with the company for five years, his roles including Richmond in Richard III at the Scala Theatre in 1963.
 After a brief period working as a supply teacher, Bennett won a scholarship to train at Royal Academy of Dramatic Art and performed in repertory in Salisbury and Leatherhead.
 He made his television debut in 1964, making early appearances in episodes of Doctor Who and Theatre 625.
 In 1966, he appeared as the lead Willy Turner in BBC1 Wednesday Play "Where the Buffalo Roam".
 This role as a mentally disturbed, cowboy-obsessed teenager was the first of many parts in Dennis Potter television plays.

 His first film appearance was as Leonardo in the 1966 Italian Il marito è mio e l'ammazzo quando mi pare ("It's my husband and I'll decide when to kill him"), directed by Pasquale Festa Campanile, a comedy in which a young wife carefully plans to murder her husband, who is 40 years her senior, to marry a young beatnik.
 Bennett then starred as nervously virginal newlywed Arthur Fitton opposite Hayley Mills in the Boulting brothers' adaptation of Bill Naughton's play The Family Way (1966).
 He was cast after John Boulting saw him in the Alan Plater play A Smashing Day and felt he had "the appearance of both sensitivity and masculinity."
 The success of the film gained Bennett a contract with British Lion Films and led the News of the World to dub him "the face of '67".
 He considered his looks "a boon and a curse.
 It won me quick fame, but I was a serious actor being written up as a pin-up boy and sex symbol... ...I used to wish for a broken nose."
 He was reunited with Mills and the Boultings in the psychological thriller Twisted Nerve (1968), playing Martin Durnley in what the British Film Institute has described as "one of cinema's most striking depictions of evil".
 In 1969, he starred as Private Brigg in The Virgin Soldiers, a comedy-drama film set during the Malayan Emergency.
-Bennett described the film as "the story of a young soldier's love affair with a Chinese prostitute.
-And his fear in combat.
+Bennett described the film as "the story of a young soldier's love affair with a Chinese prostitute and the fear he develops in combat situations.
 One day he runs the wrong way and accidentally becomes a hero."
 In 1969, contemporary critic Roger Ebert called him "one of England's best young actors".